markgordon22/Dublin-slang/README.md

 ## Requirements

 * To navigate around the site in an easy fashion with no broken internal links
-* All features such as login, register, contact form, collapsible and card-panels to be operating efficentley
+* All features such as login, register, collapsible and card-panels to be operating efficentley
-* All text content to eligible, readbale and viewable across different devices such as desktop, tablet and mobile.
+* All text content to eligible, readable, viewable across different devices such as desktop, tablet and mobile.
 * for website to have a high level of safety and security when user is logged in, the copied url once pasted when the url has logged out will be redirected back to the log in page.